 Berlusconi said he thought the center-left would ensure its candidate became the next head of state.

 "I think they will pick the next president of the Republic and in that case we will give battle in parliament and in the town squares," he told supporters in parliament, according to a participant at the meeting.

 Berlusconi's People of Freedom (PDL) party is already planning a rally in Rome on Saturday to protest against what it says is judicial persecution of the 76-year-old billionaire, who is appealing against a conviction for tax fraud and faces a separate trial on charges of paying for sex with a minor.

-PDL secretary Angelino Alfano proposed the party's support to centre-left leader Pier Luigi Bersani on Sunday in exchange for an agreement giving the presidency to the centre-right.
+PDL secretary Angelino Alfano proposed the party's support to center-left leader Pier Luigi Bersani on Sunday in exchange for an agreement giving the presidency to the center-right.

-The offer was promptly rebuffed as "indecent" by Bersani, who received some encouragement at the weekend when parliament elected two centre-left candidates as speakers of the lower house and Senate.
+The offer was promptly rebuffed as "indecent" by Bersani, who received some encouragement at the weekend when parliament elected two center-left candidates as speakers of the lower house and Senate.

 However he said they had fallen into a "trap" intended to divide the movement and he said all 5-Star parliamentarians had to stick to voting instructions, despite a furious online argument among supporters.

 (Writing By James Mackenzie; Editing by Pravin Char)